County Heat and Health Profile Reports

 A community's demographic makeup and environmental characteristics influence how heat impacts health.

-Each county reports groups heat vulnerability factors into three categories: heat exposure, socio-demographics, and health outcomes.
+Each report describes three heat vulnerability factors: heat exposure, socio-demographics, and health outcomes.
 Together they estimate the county's overall Heat Vulnerability Index.
 Identifying these community-level vulnerabilities to heat can help allocate adaptation resources more efficiently.

 Building Resilience: Prepare